7vSEU/Dashboard_FSAE/README.md

 # Dashboard_FSAE
-Created by 7v.
+-Created by 7v.
-Developed with ESP32C3
+-Developed with ESP32C3.